BIGJRA/BIGJRA.github.io/src/_raw/deso/main_ep_01.md

 For winning, you'll get the *Gate Key* and *Spice Powder*.
 Read the book behind to get a clue for an upcoming sidequest.
 Back outside, open the gate and pull the lever.
 Accept the fast travel request, then backtrack to the Vileplume and wake it up with the Powder.

 Before we proceed to the west, it's worth noting that we can return to the **Buizel** on Keneph Beach and obtain it in exchange for the Poke-Candy.
-In a bit we can instead get a Swablu instead with this candy, so keep that in mind
+In a bit we can instead get a Swablu instead with this candy, so keep that in mind.

 After a scene, proceed west.
 There's a hidden *Potion* in a rock.